Tag Archive for: shockwave

 Because ultimately – the best treatment for plantar fasciitis must involve a combination of these two things.

 Dr. Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth and writes for Seacoast Media group.
-To get in touch, or to inquire further about Shockwave Treatment, visit her website www.cjphysicaltherapy.com or call 603-605-0402
+To get in touch, or to inquire further about Shockwave Treatment, CLICK HERE to talk to one of our specialists or call 603-605-0402

 Shockwave Therapy

-What is Shockwave Therapy and Should You Consider it?
+What is Regenerative Shockwave Therapy and Should You Consider it?

-What is Shockwave Therapy and Should You Consider it?
+What is Regenerative Shockwave Therapy and Should You Consider it?

 If you’ve been reading my articles for awhile – you’ll know that I’m generally not a huge fan of passive modalities – especially when used in isolation.
 However, every now and then one comes along that grabs my attention.
 A few months ago – Shockwave Therapy treatment did just that – so I started doing my research…